alerozene/audioFilter/README.md

 3. The graph framework is provided by qcustomplot as explained in the [setting up](https://www.qcustomplot.com/index.php/tutorials/settingup) tutorial.

+3. To make widgets "scale" with resizing, the parent widget needs to be laid out

 4. To Make buttons checkable (properties, bottom right of the design window).
 Group them inside a widget and click on autoexclusive